- Public Works

 Asphalt Patch/Repair & Sealant Products - Asphalt maintenance products are accepted during the annual Household Hazardous Waste Collection event.

-Automobiles - Search for “auto wreckers and salvage” on-line or donate your unwanted car to a charitable organization (tax deductable).
-The American Lung Association, The American Diabetes Association and the National Kidney Foundation accept auto donations.
+Automobiles (and other vehicles) - Search for “auto wreckers and salvage” on-line or donate your unwanted car to a charitable organization (tax deductable).
+Most organizations will pick up your car for free.
 Local charities and religious organizations may accept them as well.
-Some organizations will remove them from your property at no charge.
+Here are some organizations that accept car (and other vehicle) donations: